-2.5 (Feet) Maximum Depth of Impacts: 15 (Feet) ew ROW Required: 60 (Acres) ew Perm.
-Easement Required: 0.14 (Acres) New Temp.
-Easement Required: 0 (Acres) Project Description Describe Limits of All Activities : (3391 characters l eft) Spell acres of new ROW.
-The projection of new ROW width varies total of approximately 61 a acres.
-The , Describe Project Setting: , The project corridor is w. and undeveloped land.
-The re are various tra ffic genera y suburban area with resider ting establishments along FM School, and Longbranch Comm 1 1387 such as 🖉
+ypical Depth of Impacts: 2.5 (Feet) Maximum Depth of Impacts: 15 (Feet) ew ROW Required: 60 (Acres (Feet) • (veres ew Perm.
+Easement Required: 0.14 (Acres New Temp.
+Easement Required: 0 (Acres) Project Description Describe Limits of All Activities : (3391 characters left) Spel Midlothian Parkway to FM of the first segment of the palong both sides of the eintersection of FM 1387 at 664 for approximately 5.8 m: project will require the acc xisting FM 1387.
+The second t Longbranch Road to FM 664 posed project would require realigning, and widening of F les in Ellis County, Texas, puisition of approximately 28 segment is on a new location The new location section wou a total of approximately 61 a acres of ROW from the (ld require 32 ~ Describe Project Setting ~ and undeveloped land.
+The re are various traffic gener oly suburban area with residen ating establishments along FM ry School, and Longbranch Comm 1 1387 such as